 I have tried many different types of labels; premade, Popsicle sticks, cut up milk jugs, painted on sticks, rocks and more, but these are the quickest, easiest way to add more letters and words to your garden.
 They will not last forever, but should do for a year or two!

-3×5 note cards
+- 3×5 note cards

-Chop stick / craft stick / any old stick
+- Chop stick / craft stick / any old stick

 What to do:

-1. Make your card.
+- Make your card.
 Cut the contact paper double the size of your card plus space for the wide edges.

-2. Make sure to leave 1/2 inch or more all the way around the edges.
+- Make sure to leave 1/2 inch or more all the way around the edges.
 Seal.

 - Tape the stick to the backLet your kids place the marker near the plant it describes!

-5. Read it often!
+- Read it often!
 Words are just words unless you interact with them.